-Telefon: (0341) 97 32486 E-Mail: tfuhs@physik.uni-leipzig.de This lab experiment gives an introduction into scanning force microscopy (SFM) and demonstrates one of its biophysical applications as a tool to examinate elastic properties (rheology) of biological cells, especially of its cytoskeleton.
-The understanding of material properties of cells is an essential precondition to investigate the interplay between mechanics and biochemistry, which regulates cell functions and cell behaviour.
+Thomas Fuhs Room: 115 Phone: (0341) 97 32486 E-Mail: tfuhs@physik.uni-leipzig.de Sebastian Schmidt Room: 226 Phone: (0341) 97 32753 E-Mail: schmidt.sebi@googlemail.com This lab experiment gives an introduction into scanning force microscopy (SFM) and demonstrates one of its biophysical applications as a tool for studying elastic properties (rheology) of biological cells, especially of their cytoskeleton.
+The understanding of material properties of cells is an essential precondition to investigate the interplay between mechanics and biochemistry, which regulates cell functions and cell behavior.